MChoc/not-facebook-events/README.md

 3. To Discuss: Should the website allow staff to select event status when they create event. (then make 'open' as default at the back-end)
   (It makes no sense if a staff creates a 'closed' event)

-4. When adding one speaker to a new session, this speaker should have already signed up for EMS.
+4. (DONE) When adding one speaker to a new session, this speaker should have already signed up for EMS.
   If this speaker has not signed up, the staff could not assign this speaker to a session.
   (so staff should ring the speaker up and ask him/her to sign up before assigning)

-5. When a staff fills in the create(add) session form, SPEAKER NAME field and SPEAKER EMAIL field should be checked whether they matched the info stored in guest.csv.
+5. (DONE) When a staff fills in the create(add) session form, SPEAKER NAME field and SPEAKER EMAIL field should be checked whether they matched the info stored in guest.csv.

 Guest Sign up Constraints